 At a Glance

-- Arbol, which serves Indian- and Asian-inspired cuisine in a striking space
+- Arbol, the fabulous Indian- and Asian-inspired restaurant

 13 gorgeous luxury villas have their own infinity pool, massive bathrooms with outdoor showers and floor-to-ceiling sliding glass bedroom and living doors that can be utilized to make the entire villa open air.
 The most recent addition to the villa repertoire is the Ty Warner Mansion, which has a prime beachfront position and more than 28,000 sq. ft.
 The mansion is the ultimate indulgence: created by architect Jorge Torres and interior designer Robert Couturier, it includes a 328-ft. long beachfront infinity pool that wraps around the front of the property.
 Guests of the mansion can enjoy expertly prepared meals from their dedicated chef or even a fireworks display upon request.

 The destination-specific design at Las Ventanas extends to the exteriors where the gardens’ cactus and agave and aloe plants evoke the Mexican desert.
 Suite clusters 301 to 308 and 501 to 508 are closest to the main restaurants and swimming pool.
 Those seeking more privacy should book suites 801–803.
 There are 20 oceanfront rooms, located behind the adults-only swimming pool, for guests who want direct access to the beach beyond (these rooms are not very private).